DFE-Digital/get-into-teaching-app/app/views/pages/cookies.md

 ## Your choices regarding cookies

-If you prefer to avoid the use of cookies on the website, you must disable the use of cookies in your browser and then delete the cookies saved in your browser associated with this website.
-You may use this option for preventing the use of cookies at any time.
+If you prefer to avoid the use of Cookies on the Website, you must disable the use of Cookies in your browser and then delete the Cookies saved in your browser associated with this Website.
+You may use this option for preventing the use of Cookies at any time.

-If you do not accept our cookies, you may experience some inconvenience in your use of the website and some features may not function properly.
+If you do not accept our Cookies, you may experience some inconvenience in your use of the Website and some features may not function properly.

-If you'd like to delete cookies or instruct your web browser to delete or refuse cookies, please visit the help pages of your web browser:
+If you'd like to delete Cookies or instruct your web browser to delete or refuse Cookies, please visit the help pages of your web browser:

 - [Google Chrome](https://support.google.com/chrome/answer/95647?hl=en-GB&p=cpn_cookies)
 - [Microsoft Edge](https://support.microsoft.com/en-us/help/4468242/microsoft-edge-browsing-data-and-privacy)